PBS-Wisconsin-Team-1/audio-qa-app/README.md

 ## What future teams can work on next
-*Detection types: Due to time constraints, we weren’t able to create a ton of detection types.
+- Detection types: Due to time constraints, we weren’t able to create a ton of detection types.
 We have included cutout, clipping, loudness, overall LUFS and speech quality.
 Future teams can create more of these per client needs.
-*Detection Improvements: Though we have implemented the detections mentioned above, future teams can always improve the actual detection accuracy, and do a lot of further testing to identify and improve false positives.
+- Detection Improvements: Though we have implemented the detections mentioned above, future teams can always improve the actual detection accuracy.
+Teams can do a lot of further testing to identify and improve false positives and sensitivities.
-*Queue status progress bar: In our final iteration, we had to take out an “In Progress: #” tab update on the progress bar for the queue because it wouldn’t detect the live number of files being analyzed.
-In other words, the progress count would skip from “Queued” to “Completed” without ever changing the value of “In Progress” which sat between the two statuses.
+- Queue status progress bar: In our final iteration, we had to take out an “In Progress:” tab update on the progress bar for the queue because it wouldn’t detect the live number of files being analyzed.
+In other words, the progress count would skip from the “Queued” to “Completed” tabs without ever changing the value of “In Progress” which sat between the two statuses.
 Future teams can improve the functionality of the progress bar.

 ## Development